 Roswell Park research to be presented at AACR annual meeting in New Orleans

-BUFFALO, N.Y. — New research from Roswell Park Comprehensive Cancer Center shows that promising cancer drugs used in combination can have significant therapeutic impact on a particularly aggressive subtype of diffuse large B-cell lymphoma (DH-DLBCL) in preclinical studies.
-The researchers will present their findings at the American Association for Cancer Research (AACR) Annual Meeting 2016, to be held April 16-20 in New Orleans.
+BUFFALO, N.Y. — Roswell Park Comprehensive Cancer Center researchers are investigating agents that target and disrupt the trafficking of monoclonal antibodies in multiple myeloma, a cancer of the bone marrow.
+The results will be presented at the American Association for Cancer Research (AACR) Annual Meeting 2016, to be held April 16-20 in New Orleans.

-Priyank Patel, MD, a fellow in the Department of Medicine at Roswell Park, is the first author and Francisco Hernandez-Ilizaliturri, MD, Clinical Chief of the Institute’s Lymphoma/Myeloma Service, is the senior author of “Investigating novel targeted therapies for double hit diffuse large B-cell lymphoma (DH-DLBCL)” (abstract 3038), which will be presented on Tuesday, April 19, at 8 a.m.
+Kaitlyn Dykstra, PhD, a postdoctoral fellow in the Department of Medicine at Roswell Park, is the first author and Sarah Holstein, MD, PhD, an Associate Professor of Oncology in that department, is the senior author of “Determination of Rab GTPase-mediated pathways critical for the anti-myeloma activity of Rab GGTase inhibitors” (abstract 4768), to be presented on Wednesday, April 20 at 8 a.m.
 CDT.

 The mission of Roswell Park Comprehensive Cancer Center is to understand, prevent and cure cancer.
 Founded in 1898, Roswell Park is one of the first cancer centers in the country to be named a National Cancer Institute-designated comprehensive cancer center and remains the only facility with this designation in Upstate New York.
 The Institute is a member of the prestigious National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers; maintains affiliate sites; and is a partner in national and international collaborative programs.
 For more information, visit www.roswellpark.org, call 1-800-ROSWELL (1-800-767-9355) or email AskRoswell@Roswellpark.org.
 Follow Roswell Park on Facebook and Twitter.